anlumo/KaraokeV2/README.md

 The server can serve the frontend, the song database, and its own REST/WebSocket API at the same time.
 It's possible to have a reverse proxy in front of it, but it's not really necessary (unless TLS is desired).

+## Docker

+Before running make sure to softlink the MasterCollection to `songs`.
+You can do this via: `ln -s /some/thing/MasterCollection songs`

+You can run the docker container via `docker compose up`

+This build may take a long time (10min).
+If everything worked you should see the interface at 127.0.0.1:8080 and the covers should also load

 ## Contributions

 Contributions are welcome, please fork and open a pull request!
 You have to agree to use the same license as this project.